tsewang-sonam/Tsundue/README.md

 Tsundue is an app that is build to help children to learn Tibetan Language in a fun way.
 The app focus on four main task namely story, wordsearch,vocabulary and quiz.

-I implemented many things that we went in our 680 class.
+### I implemented many things that we went in our 680 class.
-## Usage
 1. Use of Coredata
 2. Use of packages (Lottie)
 3. Using API to get data from server
 4. Using dequeReusbale Tables and connecting multiple screens

 # Features:
-## Usage
-- Multiple stories in different levels of reading skills and saves progress
+- Multiple stories based on different levels of reading skills and saving the progress.
 - Hundreds of words search with visual Image
-- Short and efficient vocabulary list
+- Short and efficient vocabulary list to learn.
-- Fun quiz with different levels
+- Fun quiz with many levels